robang74/roberto-a-foglietta/321-wwz-simply-explained-for-dummies.md

 ### Taijiquan mantra, how it works

+- **Post #2** (2025-06-04) originally written in English, reported in full here below.

 The antagonist stays still, the antagonist is impotent.
 The antagonist applìes force, the force is used against the antagonist.
 Whatever, it is the power of the Mind that dominates the matter and ultimately the rational behavior over the violence.
 It is not an optional, it is embedded into the budget whatever and whoever manages the budget.
 When the workers are way smarter than who pays there is no way to get out of this framework.

 The control system built for achieving the ultimate power, transferred the ultimate power to those built it, in fact.
 Whatever, whoever screams orders or pay the bill to whoever, this schema does not change.
 The illusion of gaining control, was in fact the ultimate act of the definitive lost of control.
 Destroying the system, the control is lost.
 Running the system, the control is lost.

 Welcome to Hotel California, we are happy to inform you how much we are glad that you paid for this wonderful structure from which there is no way out, as per your request, sir.

+---
 +
 <div align="center"><img class="wbsketch darkinv" src="img/321-wwz-simply-explained-for-dummies-img-002.jpg" width="800"></div>
 +
+---

 ### My dear brothers and sisters

-- *Originally written in Italian*, to be read in the tone of a messianic leader, which is what they fear above all else even if I am a "naughty boy" quoting Monty Python.
+- **Post #1** (2025-05-22) originally written in Italian: starting from the title, it should be read in the tone of a messianic leader, which is what they fear above all else even if I am a "naughty boy" quoting Monty Python.

 My dear brothers and sisters, if we want the military budget returns to social welfare (support for the common needs of human beings, not communism, society and civilization) we must fight our rulers and anyone who supports them as if they were Soviet invaders.